Rajnath Singh reviews security situation in J-K | Headlines

 Rajnath Singh reviews security situation in J-K

-Defence Minister Rajnath Singh on Friday asked the armed forces to a give befitting reply to any "misadventure" by Pakistan as he reviewed the overall security scenario in Jammu and Kashmir with top military brass, officials said.
+Defence Minister Rajnath Singh on Friday asked the armed forces to give a fitting reply to any "misadventure" by Pakistan as he reviewed the overall security scenario in Jammu and Kashmir with top military brass, officials said.
 At a high-level meeting, the defence minister also asked the armed forces to maintain a strict vigil along the Line of Control (LoC) with Pakistan, they said.

 Singh, accompanied by Chief of Defence Staff Gen Bipin Rawat, Army Chief Gen MM Naravane, arrived here in the afternoon following a visit to eastern Ladakh.
 "The defence minister was briefed in detail about the situation on the Line of Control, in the hinterland and successful counter terrorist operations.
 He said that the country was proud of the valour and patriotic spirit of the soldiers," a senior defence ministry official said.